Soviet crewed lunar programs: Soyuz-A-B-C and N1

-In its preliminary Moon plans, Korolev's design bureau initially promoted the Soyuz A-B-C circumlunar complex (A-B-V in Russian) concept under which a two-crew spacecraft would dock with other components in Earth orbit to assemble a lunar flyby excursion vehicle.
+In its preliminary Moon plans, Korolev's design bureau initially promoted the Soyuz A-B-C circumlunar complex (A-B-V in Russian) concept under which a two-person spacecraft would dock with other components in Earth orbit to assemble a lunar flyby excursion vehicle.
 The components would then be delivered by the proven middle-sized R-7 rocket.
 While developing the N1, since 1963, Korolev began to plan a Moon landing mission using three launches and docking.
 Later Korolev managed to increase the payload of the N1 to 92-93 tons (by lightening some components, adjusting the parking orbit, and increasing the number of engines in its first stage from 24 to 30), providing enough power to accomplish the mission with a single launch.
 There were also other improvements planned to improve the N1 for later missions, primarily by switching to liquid hydrogen in the upper stage(s).

 UR-500K / LK-1 and UR-700 / LK-3

 Another main space design bureau, headed by Vladimir Chelomei, proposed a competing cislunar orbiting mission using a heavy UR-500K rocket (later renamed the Proton rocket) and a two-crew LK-1 spacecraft.
 Later, Chelomei also proposed a Moon landing program with a super-heavy UR-700 rocket, an LK-700 lunar lander, and an LK-3 spacecraft.